addy-dclxvi/i3-starterpack/README.md

 - Willing to learn, patience, and ability to use Google for fixing problems.
 - Not give up easily.
 100 times error, 100 times revert, 100 times retry every single day until three years in a row can break your limiter :laughing:
 - Some great musics for companion.
-I recommend You to listen [Scenes from a Memory](https://www.youtube.com/playlist?list=PL0tX8IvlqTFtpB-H5g_xDK2SXuDkixjva) album by Dream Theater.
 - :coffee: <br />

 ## Installation